If you are applying for this course from within the UK click Apply Now

 This degree provides an excellent foundation for a wide range of careers in the media.
 Possible sectors include TV, radio, new media, journalism, marketing, PR, organisational communications, and advertising.

-Our students have gained placements or graduate roles with employers such as BBC Radio 1, Capital FM, Channel 4, Heart FM, Metro Radio, Sky TV, BBC Sport, MTV, ITV Studios (Coronation Street), Talk Sport, The Guardian, Jamie Oliver Productions, Lime Pictures, Absolute Radio, BBC Radio 6 Music, I Daniel Blake, BBC World Service, regional newspapers and PR companies.
+Our students have gained placements or graduate roles with employers such as BBC Radio 1, Capital FM, Channel 4, Heart FM, Metro Radio, Sky TV, BBC Sport, MTV, ITV Studios (Coronation Street), Talk Sport, The Guardian, Jamie Oliver Productions, Lime Pictures, Absolute Radio, BBC Radio 6 Music, I Daniel Blake, BBC World Service, regional newspapers, and PR companies.

-You could choose to continue your studies on one of our Masters degrees such as MA Radio, Audio and Podcasting or MA Public Relations.
+You could choose to continue your studies on one of our master's degrees such as MA Radio, Audio and Podcasting or MA Public Relations.

 All students studying on-campus undergraduate media courses can take up a CV-enhancing work placement, a University-led industry initiative, or a professional and business development boot camp.
-By the term placement, we mean we are offering you a taste of the industry which might last anything from two days to four weeks on a part-time basis.
+By the term placement, we mean we're offering you a taste of the industry which might last anything from two days to four weeks on a part-time basis.

 Many students get involved in Spark Sunderland, a community radio station based at the University.
-Students are responsible for all news-gathering, programme production and advertising.
+Students are responsible for all news-gathering, programme production, and advertising.
 Spark has won many awards including four golds at the Student Radio Awards 2012, and holds the Nations and Regions Award for Best Radio Station in the North East.

-Work alongside BBC Newcastle Journalists in our mediaHUB, home to student-run websites covering sport, news, entertainment, fashion and Spark online magazine.
+Work alongside BBC Newcastle Journalists in our mediaHUB, home to student-run websites covering sport, news, entertainment, fashion, and Spark online magazine.

 Sunderland's daily newspaper, The Sunderland Echo, has a weekly page called 'On Campus' that is written entirely by students at the University.
-It’s an opportunity to find and research your own stories, take photographs, meet deadlines and see your name in print.
+It’s an opportunity to find and research your own stories, take photographs, meet deadlines, and see your name in print.

-Throughout the course, we invite guest speakers to run workshops and master classes that allow you to relate your learning to real-life opportunities.
+Throughout the course, we invite guest speakers to run workshops and masterclasses that allow you to relate your learning to real-life opportunities.